rouni001/HW-L7-RZ/README.md

 python3 -m venv .
 source ./bin/activate
 ```
-3. Copy this repo into your directory and move into the directory "HW-L7-*"
+3. Clone this repo or download it into your directory (and move into the directory "HW-L7-*")
 4. Install the required dependencies using the requirements.txt file:
 ```
  pip install -r requirements.txt